Thankful Southwick: Introduction to the Boston abolitionist movement

 While the Southwicks did not know any families in Boston at the time of their move, the reputations of both Thankful and Joseph Southwick as devoted abolitionists preceded them.
 They quickly became acquainted with notable Boston abolitionist families and became heavily involved in the antislavery movement in the city.
 Thankful and her daughters became close friends with the Chapmans and Westons.
 Along with the Sergeants, the Chapmans, the Childs, and the Westons, Thankful Southwick became one of the main power brokers and decision makers in the Boston abolition movement and the Boston Female Anti-Slavery Society throughout the 1830s, 1840s, and 1850s.
 Thankful and her family were first introduced to the Boston Female Anti-Slavery Society in the winter of 1834 while still living in Peabody.
 Sarah and Joseph attended the First Anti-slavery Fair held by the Society.
-Thankfully prompted her daughters to write articles for the fair in addition to attending it.
+Thankful prompted her daughters to write articles for the fair in addition to attending it.
 After moving to Boston in 1835, Thankful and her daughters joined the Boston Female Anti-Slavery Society.
 The Southwick's two domestic servants—Phillis Salem, a black woman, and Eliza Garnaut, a Welsh immigrant—also joined the Society at this time.
 As part of the Boston Female Anti-Slavery Society, Thankful wrote and signed petitions, raised donations for the abolitionist cause, and helped coordinate the annual Anti-Slavery Fair (also known as the National Anti-Slavery Bazaar), which helped fund and support the Massachusetts Anti-Slavery Society.
 Thankful also attended state legislature sessions, court hearings, and political meetings with other members of the Boston Female Anti-Slavery Society, including the Chapmans and her daughters.
 During the early and mid 1800s, women did not attend political meetings due to the social norms, gender roles, and legal barriers that prevented women from participating in the political process.
 However, after Thankful and 12 other members of the Boston Female Anti-Slavery Society attended Wendell Phillips' speech at Faneuil Hall on December 8, 1837, Thankful and other female abolitionists attended political meetings in Boston freely.
 Due to the Southwick's affluent standing in Boston society, Thankful was able to devote large amounts of time and money to the cause, and Thankful and her daughter became prominent and powerful participants in the Boston abolition movement.
 During her first two years as a member of the Society, Thankful witnessed both the 1835 Boston Mob and the Abolition Riot of 1836.